salvation201/salvation201/README.md

 ### Hi there 👋, Welcome to my profile!
-I'm a front-end developer who is passionate about JavaScript.
+I'm a Software Quality Assurance Engineer who is passionate about testing.
 Love to explore new trends.

-Skills: HTML | CSS | Javascript
+Skills: Automation | API Testing | Javascript

-- 🌱 I’m currently learning React, React Native and Linux
+- 🌱 I’m currently learning Cypress, Selenuim and Linux